 The character of an individual determines his approach to earning his livelihood.
 The wicked person (rasha) is greedy by nature and so he focuses his attention on attaining the object of his desire in the quickest way possible, without regard to the cost.
 Since his mind is clouded by visions of wealth and easy money, he yearns to participate in the schemes of evildoers so that he can share in their ill-gotten gains.

-On the other hand the rightous person (tzadik) is not focused on money.
+On the other hand, the rightous person (tzadik) is not focused on money.
 He does not sacrifice his principles in the pursuit of material gains but earns his livelihood in an honorable, productive way that does not depend on the harm being done to others.

 יב = חָמַד רָשָׁע מְצוֹד רָעִים וְשֹׁרֶשׁ צַדִּיקִים יִתֵּן

 but the root of the tzadikim will provide their livelood.

 The proverb expresses the greed of the rasha in terms of his craving.
 He sees the ill-gotten gains of evildoers and thinks only in terms of gaining access to their treasures.
 He is contrasted with the tzadikim who are concerned with establishing a meaningful relationship to the world around them.
 They are confident that if they put down roots and learn an honest way of making a living, they will be able to support their families.

-The analogy of a tzadik to a tree with deep roots recalls Mizmor 001 of Tehillim: He is like a tree that has been planted beside streams of water, which yields its fruit in due season (1:3).
+The analogy of a tzadik to a tree with deep roots recalls the first mizmor of Tehillim: “He is like a tree that has been planted beside streams of water, which yields its fruit in due season” (1:3).

 (1) The tzadikim are compared to trees that put down deep roots in the environment.
 As the trees yield fruit, so do the tzadikim produce what they need to sustain life. (רש”י)

 (2) The tzadikim are like trees that are able to withstand stormy winds because of their deep roots.
-Therefore the fruit that they provide can be depended upon.
+Therefore, the fruit that they provide can be depended upon.
 In contrast the get-rich-schemes of the rasha are inherently uncertain, and likely to fail.